swaker854/InetSoftWork/How to do Date Comparisons.md

 [Adding additional periods for comparison](#add)

 ## Comparing Arbitrary Periods with the Custom Periods Tab<a name="arb"></a>
 In addition to comparing nonconsecutive months, the Custom Periods tab can also be used for other comparisons of arbitrary periods, such as comparing the past 7 days starting in the middle of the week, the past 30 days starting in the middle of a month, or comparing clusters of multiple weeks or months.
-Follow the directions above but enter date ranges that address your query.
+Follow the directions below but enter date ranges that address your query.

 ## Instructions<a name="inst3"></a>